OptikRUS/OptikRUS/README.md

 </a>

 **Project**: B2B Microservices
-- Designing microservices architecture and APIs
+- Designing the architecture of microservices and APIs
-- Mentorship and coaching in development, analytics and architecture
-- Active participation in optimizing company processes
-- Developing microservices with a focus on templating
-- Cross-code review
-- Task estimation and decomposition
 - Designing C4L1 and C4L2
-- Extracting data from MinIO
 - Integrating and utilizing Kafka as a data bus
+- Implementing data export functionality from MinIO
-- Implementation and use of development methodologies (BDD + TDD)
+- Implementing and utilizing development methodologies (BDD + TDD)
+- Optimized data import time from 8 hours to 40 minutes through index manipulations
-- Increasing test coverage 0% -> 98%
+- Increased test coverage from 0% to 98%
+- Mentorship and coaching in development, analytics, and architecture
+- Developing microservices with templating in mind
+- Conducting cross-code reviews
+- Task estimation and decomposition
+- Actively contributing to process improvement within the company

 **Tech Stack**: Python3 (FastAPI, SQLAlchemy, FastStream, pytest), PostgreSQL, Docker, Kubernetes, MinIO, Kafka, Gitlab, Jira